SaabriinMo/github-action-course/README.md

-Repo containing examples of github action
+Repo containing examples of github action.
+This is an edited version.